 2. Avoid hits with high pay that appear to be too good to be true.
 Ten dollars for a job that takes less than 10 minutes is a sign of a scammer.

 3. Join forums such as Turker Nation and MTurk Forum to interact with other Turk workers, get informed and learn what hits to avoid and what hits are the best.

 4. Download and use the Turkopticon toolbar.
 This will allow you to see reviews from other Mechanical Turk workers before you decide to take a hit or not.
-See if a requester rejected a MTurk hit without good reason.
+See if a requester rejected an MTurk hit without good reason.

-Did they pay in reasonable time?
+Did they pay in a reasonable time?
 One scam that unethical requesters use is to reject work on the grounds that it is inadequate in order to get out of paying.